 Juliana Othman, Fatiha Senom

-In their book Othman and Senom provide a unique insight into the challenges faced by novice ESL teachers and demonstrate how mentoring can provide effective support for new teachers’ professional development.
-The content demonstrates the theoretical background for viewing mentoring as a process...
+In their book, Othman and Senom provide a unique insight into the challenges faced by novice English as a Second Language (ESL) teachers and establish how mentoring can provide effective support for new teachers’ professional development.
+The book demonstrates the theoretical background...

 Heidi L. Hallman